allantsai123/COSC310TravelBot/README.md

 For Assignment 3:

 Run the MainGUI.java file which contains the Chat windows and the main class which handles user input and output.
-Also a minor change in the Parsers and add more destinations and more replies for the chatbot.
+Also a minor change in the Parsers and add more destinations and more replies for the chatbot. using fuzzy substring match to do spell check and update more cities in Canada.

-From Before:

 The Program class controls the ChatBot program.
 The class handles user input, which can be provided by Text File or in the Console.